justdataplease/bigquery-transliteration/README.md

 ## How to reproduce

-*If you want to just test or use stemming functionality in BigQuery, without implementing it, go to — 7.
+*If you want to just test or use transliteration functionality in BigQuery, without implementing it, go to — 7.
 Transliteration Demo.

 ### 1. Clone the repository